jina-ai/finetuner/docs/2_step_by_step/2_6_start_finetune.md

 # Start fine-tuning

-Now you should have your training data and evaluation data (optional) prepared as `DocumentArray`, and have decided your backbone model.
+Now you should have your training data and evaluation data (optional) prepared as `DocumentArray`s, and have selected your backbone model.

 To start fine-tuning, you can call: